-In Windows XP this is a breeze.
-I take the SD Card, shove it into the SD Card Reader, XP picks it up and offers me a bunch of options, amongst other things to import the photos.
+Give Windows their dues; in Windows XP this is a breeze.
+I take the SD Card, shove it into the SD Card Reader, XP picks it up and offers me a bunch of options, among other things to import the photos.
 I can choose the folder, set the pre-fix of the file-name and click import and it downloads the pictures with the name I chose plus sequential numbers, and if I choose to do so, delete them too.

 So there I was, just me, Ubuntu and the memory card from my camera.
 I didn’t know if it would work, but in my quest of migrating to Ubuntu, it was necessary to know, because I use it often enough.
 So I shoved the SD Card in the reader and squinted at my screen to detect any signs of a response.